 ONE DAY IN TAKAYAMA, JAPAN

+Konnichiwa!
+Today we’re spending One Day in Takayama, a city in the Northern Japanese Alps in the Hida region.
+Takayama’s official name is Hida-Takayama to avoid confusion between places in Japan with the same name.
 Thanks to its remote location in the mountains, Takayama wasn’t affected by war attacks, fires, or other catastrophes in the past.
 This is why it’s one of Japan’s most preserved historic cities.

 Besides, back in the Edo period (1603-1867), Takayama was famous for its high quality timber, woodworking, and skilled carpenters.
 So it became a very wealthy merchant town.
 Even today, Hida lumber, woodcrafts, and furniture from the Takayama area are popular across Japan.

-There are lots of options on how to spend one day in Takayama, from visiting its Old Town District, Temple Town, morning markets, Nakabashi Bridge, to unique lodging and restaurants.
+There are lots of options on How to Spend One day in Takayama, from visiting its Old Town District, Temple Town, morning markets, Nakabashi Bridge, to unique lodging and restaurants.
 Hajimemashou!
 (Let’s get started!) 😀

 The Best Things to Do and See in Takayama